At our house, we generally like interesting ethnic flavors, like turmeric.

 There’s tons of stuff you can do with turmeric.

-It’s super tasty, and it promotes great health while supporting recover or maintenance from a variety of health issues.
+It’s super tasty, and it promotes great health while supporting recovery or maintenance from a variety of health issues.

 There’s lots of buzz about turmeric and it’s health benefits.